ahmedbecirevic/OS-project/README.md

-# Shell in C implementation
+# Shell in C implementation <br />
+Members of the project are Ahmed Becirevic, Adi Lagumdzija, Basil Bosnjak, Filip Ljoljic, Asim Numic.